goldleaf3i/declutter-reconstruct/README.md

 This repository should be used with the code provided by [ROSE](https://github.com/tkucner/rose).
 For full details refer to [the paper](https://arxiv.org/abs/2203.03519).

+## New repository

+We have released a new version of the code integrated with ROS here: [here](https://github.com/aislabunimi/ROSE2) In the new version we have also slightly improved the code and fixed some broken dependencies.
+If you want to use the outcome of the method for something new, use the new version of the code.
+If you want to replicate the results of the paper, us this code.

 ## Structure of the repository

 1. The folder `RESULTS` contains the results as described in our paper